 Hybrid systemsOff-grid systemsBatteries

 Just a while ago it wouldn't make much sense to buy batteries for a solar installation without a strong reason.
 Batteries were simply too expensive and probably would never pay for themselves.
-However, over the last decade the price for lithium-ion batteries have dropped by 90%.
+However, the price for lithium-ion batteries has dropped by 90% over the last decade.
 What is more, after a shaky 2020, many of us switched to working from home, and some felt the need for a constant power supply.
-Well, they are only a few reasons to include solar batteries in the Shopping List 2022.
+These are only a few reasons to include solar batteries in the Shopping List 2024.

-Solar batteries are good when you can't rely on the grid
+Solar batteries are good when grid is bad

 Net metering – selling excess solar energy into the grid